jformacek/ManagedBy/README.md

 # ManagedBy
-Implements exception in membership onlocal Administrators group, based on security principal reference contained in managedBy attribute of computer account in AD.
+Implements exception in membership of local Administrators group, based on security principal reference contained in managedBy attribute of computer account in AD.

 ## Processing logic
 Idea is pretty simple: